Mount Calvary and the Ordinariate: Frequently Asked Questions

 - The Personal Ordinariate of Our Lady of the Southern Cross was established for Australia in June, 2012.

-As of 2013, the Personal Ordinariate of the Chair of St. Peter is composed of nearly three dozen communities and a similar number of priests, with more in the process of admission and ordination, serving thousands of laity across the U.S. and Canada.
+As of January 2018, the Personal Ordinariate of the Chair of St. Peter is composed of 43 parishes and communities and a similar number of priests, with more in the process of admission and ordination, serving thousands of laity across the U.S. and Canada.
 A more up to date directory of Ordinariate communities can be found on the website of the Personal Ordinariate of the Chair of St. Peter.

 Is the Ordinariate a separate rite within the Catholic Church, like the Ukrainians or the Maronites?

 No, but it has some similarities.
-For one, the Anglican Use liturgy used in the Ordinariates is a separate liturgical use, or variant, within the Roman Rite, rather than an entirely separate liturgical rite.
+For one, the distinctive liturgy used by the Ordinariate, is regulated by Divine Worship: The Missal, which serves as a separate liturgical use, or variant, within the Roman Rite, rather than an entirely separate liturgical rite.
 For another, the Ordinariate maintains its own leadership structure and priestly formation, but its priests are still considered priests of the Roman Rite, able to celebrate Mass according to the Roman Rite as well.
-Likewise, the Ordinariate has the benefit of some unique provisions, such as a permission to request dispensing candidates for the priesthood from the discipline of celibacy, but it does not have its code of canon law like the Eastern Rites do.
+Likewise, the Ordinariate has the benefit of some unique provisions, such as a permission to request dispensing candidates for the priesthood from the discipline of celibacy, but it does not have its own code of canon law like the Eastern Rites do.

 Are there religious orders in the Ordinariate?